openworm/openworm_docs/Overview/intro.rst

 CSS

 **org.geppetto.samples**
+Sample simulations for Geppetto
 Python

 **org.geppetto.templatebundle**
+NO DESCRIPTION AVAILABLE
 JavaScript

 Models
 ------
 **Smoothed-Particle-Hydrodynamics**
-This is a C++ implementation of the Smoothed Particle Hydrodynamics algorithm for the OpenWorm project.
+Known as Sibernetic, this is a C++ implementation of the Smoothed Particle Hydrodynamics algorithm for the OpenWorm project.
 Java

 **muscle_model**